TerryV8/click-count/docs/scalability_redis_slaves.md

 you can make it highly available to meet traffic demands and failovers by adding replica Redis slaves.

-Since we have just 3 local Virtual Machines, we reduce to replicas to 1.
-At least, 2 is usually recommanded, for more resilience.

 Edit deployment-redis-slaves.yml:
 ```console